SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### void SetDisplayValue(GQIColumn column, string displayValue)

-Set the display value for the cell matching the column of the provided column name.
+Set the display value for the cell of the specified column.

 #### Parameters